-When I started my business, I did everything and anything that the business needed, and that included sales of course, and since I was on a shoe-string budget, I didn’t have the dollars to build an inside sales team (or outside) from the ground up, yet.
+When I started my business in 1991, I did everything and anything that the business needed, and that included sales of course, and since I was on a shoe-string budget, I didn’t have the dollars to build an inside sales team (or outside) from the ground up, yet.

 First, I had to start with me, and when the dollars followed, at a future date, I would be ready to develop the sales team.